-These special places and the Trust’s expert staff are in high demand by teachers of elementary school through college level students from all over the region.
+These special places and the Trust’s expert staff are in high demand by teachers, students, and scholars from all over the region.
 Every year, we welcome people of all ages and interests to come and explore this place and our unique approach to conservation.

 Over 1,000 children and adults participate in the Trust’s education programs annually.